PRSA produces a variety of content for PR professionals, including in the monthly publication Strategies & Tactics and its online versions.

-- Style — Tactics and The Strategist follow AP style.
+- Style — Strategies & Tactics always follows AP style.

 - Accuracy — We rely on authors to ensure the veracity of their statements.
-The writer must double-check names, confirm spellings, provide accurate job titles and include institutions responsible for, and dates of, any research or surveys cited in columns.
-Please include contact information of any source that you cite in the copy.
+The writer must double-check names, confirm spellings, provide accurate job titles and include institutions responsible for, and dates of, any research cited in columns.

-- Editorial prerogative — The editors of Tactics and The Strategist reserve the right to edit stories for content and style.
+- Editorial prerogative — The editors reserve the right to edit stories for content and style.

-- Exclusivity — We assume that any article submitted to Tactics and The Strategist is offered exclusively and that substantially similar articles will not be published elsewhere simultaneously without our knowledge.
+- Exclusivity — We assume that any article submitted to Strategies & Tactics is offered exclusively and that substantially similar articles will not be published elsewhere simultaneously without our knowledge.

-- Bios — Include author’s(s’) biographical information (nearly 30 to 40 words) at the end of columns, along with a high-resolution headshot (300 dpi or greater).
+- Bios — Include biographical information for the author (nearly 30 to 40 words) at the end of columns, along with a high-resolution headshot (300 dpi or greater).

-In order to maintain a high standard of journalistic integrity, the following points of policy shall guide PR Tactics and The Strategist editors in their decision-making about contributed editorial content:
+*In order to maintain a high standard of journalistic integrity, the following points of policy shall guide Strategies & Tactics editors in their decision-making about contributed editorial content: